squaredR007/myBmiApp/README.md

 2. Let Gradle sync finish
 3. Run the app on an emulator or connected device

+OR :
+You can install it as an APK file named "app-release.apk" from app\release\app-release.apk

 ## 📂 Project Structure

 ```